Tingling in Breast While Breastfeeding: Causes and How to Deal With It

 2. Mastitis

 There are times when the milk ducts in the breasts can get clogged, resulting in improper drainage of breastmilk and sometimes causing the nipple skin to break.
 Clogged milk ducts can lead to infections in the breast that leave it tender and red and may even cause you to become feverish.
 This infection is called mastitis.
+This could lead you to experience a sharp tingly pain in breast breastfeeding.

 3. Excessive Milk Production

 Some mothers will find that they produce too much milk; it can even cause your baby to spit or cough a little during feeding.
-This happens in mothers who have a more forceful let-down reflex, which can cause the tingling sensation in the breast during breastfeeding.
+This happens in mothers who have a more forceful let-down reflex, which can cause a tingling sensation in the breast during breastfeeding.
 Most mothers find that their bodies will adjust to the amount that their babies drink.
 For others, they may need to take a few steps to help settle or relieve the condition with the help of the doctor or midwife.

 4. Engorgement of Breasts